COPA-DATA/AddInBasics/README.md

 References are identified by using the public key token of .NET Assemblies mscorlib, Version=4.0.0.0, Culture=neutral, PublicKeyToken=<b>b77a5c561934e089</b>

-Well-Known public key tokens of assemblies are ingored in the packaging process:
+Well-Known public key tokens of assemblies are ignored in the packaging process:
 * b77a5c561934e089 (.NET Framework)
 * 31bf3856ad364e35 (.NET Framework)
 * B03f5f7f11d50a3a (.NET Framework)